 What is the Full form of BARC?

 BARC ‘s fundamental objective is to preserve secure nuclear energy activities, mainly for energy production.
-It handles all aspects of atomic energy, including theoretical reactor technology to computerized modelling and simulation, new reactor fuel materials development, risk analysis & evaluation, etc.
+It handles all aspects of atomic energy, including theoretical reactor technology to computerised modelling and simulation, new reactor fuel materials development, risk analysis & evaluation, etc.

 History of BARC